Warning: Disconnect power before servicing.

 Symptoms You May Notice

-• Condensate water dripping inside cabinet or standing in trap
+• Condensate water dripping inside the cabinet or a small puddle forming under the trap housing

 Can you reset a Lennox furnace to clear the E223 code?